Purple-Magic/tramway-admin/README.md

   * query - some Active Record query which be used as a filter of records
 * `list_attributes` method returns array of attributes which will be shown in index page.
 If empty only `name` will be shown
 * `show_attributes` method returns array of attributes which will be shown in show page.
 If empty all attributes of the model will be shown
+* `show_associations` method returns array of decorated associations which will be show in show page.
+If empty no associations will be shown

 Filters naming: